davtur/nginx-hello-world/README.md

 # nginx conf

-Note: The root is set to /usr/share/nginx/html in teh dockerfile so make sure your nginx.conf uses the below root:
+Note: The root is set to /usr/share/nginx/html in the dockerfile so make sure your nginx.conf uses the below root:

 ```
  root /usr/share/nginx/html;